Gotcha26/PiwigoPublish-lrc-plugin/README.md

 * Create a publish service:
     * Publish Services -> + -> Go to Publishing Manager -> Add -> Via Service: Piwigo Publisher -> Name: -> Create
 * Complete the Piwigo Host Settings fields: Piwigo Host, User Name, Password and click 'Check Connection'
-    * If details are correct you will see a message 'Connected to Piwigo Gallery at yourhostname as role' at the bottom of the Piwigo Host Settings box.
-NOTE - the webmaster role is needed to create/move albums on Piwigo
+    * If details are correct you will see a message 'Connected to Piwigo Gallery at yourhostname as role - Piwigo Version nn.nn.nn' at the bottom of the Piwigo Host Settings box.
+NOTE - the webmaster role is needed to create/move albums on Piwigo.
     * macOS - If you are unable to connect to a Piwigo server running on your local network you should check that Adobe Lightroom Classic has Local Network Access enabled - Settings -> Privacy & Security -> Local Network
 * Click SAVE at the bottom right of this screen.
 You will return to the Publish Service panel with this service now in the list.
 * Right-Click on the service and then Edit Settings...